tomdu3/CI-project-1/README.md

 ## Credits
 ### Content
+- Texts are taken and adapted from the sites:
+  - [Medical News Today](https://www.medicalnewstoday.com/articles/smiling-depression)
+  - [Webmd](https://www.webmd.com/depression/smiling-depression-overview)
+  - [Davidson Institute](https://www.davidsongifted.org/gifted-blog/dabrowskis-theory-and-existential-depression-in-gifted-children-and-adults/)

+## Features
-- Font used is Poppins from [Google Fonts](https://fonts.google.com/)
+- Fonts used are from [Google Fonts](https://fonts.google.com/)
-- Colour Palette used is from Sky Palettes of the site [W3Schools][https://www.w3schools.com/colors/colors_palettes.asp]
+- The starting colour palette is *Sky Palettes* from [W3Schools][https://www.w3schools.com/colors/colors_palettes.asp]
+- The final colour palette was generated by the [Color Mind](http://colormind.io/).
 - Navbar was made by following the instructions of [Flexbox Navbar Mobile First Responsive Tutorial](https://youtu.be/yXhfUCXy2j4)
 - Google Maps were implemented with the help of [How to embed a Google Map into a web page](https://extension.umaine.edu/plugged-in/technology-marketing-communications/web/tips-for-web-managers/embed-map/)
 - Instructions on how to implement form validation on the Contact Us page was taken from the Code Institute Course.
 - The icons used on the pages were taken from [Font Awesome](https://fontawesome.com/)
-- Texts are taken and adapted from the sites:
-  - [Medical News Today](https://www.medicalnewstoday.com/articles/smiling-depression)
-  - [Webmd](https://www.webmd.com/depression/smiling-depression-overview)
-  - [Davidson Institute](https://www.davidsongifted.org/gifted-blog/dabrowskis-theory-and-existential-depression-in-gifted-children-and-adults/)

 ### Media
 - The photos used on the home and sign up page are from [Pexels](https://www.pexels.com) and [Unsplash](https://unsplash.com):
   - [Photo by Antoine Beauvillain](https://unsplash.com/@antoinebeauvillain?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
   - [Photo by Karolina Grabowska from Pexels](https://www.pexels.com/photo/photo-of-person-crying-4472021/)